-3.2 Example 2: Initial Deployment Sync to Replica DSS
+3.2 Example 2: Initial Deployment Synchronization to Replica DSS

-When the DSS is configured as a replica of the USS, it synchronizes target groups and update deployments also from the USS in addition to updates.
-This example describes the message exchanges required to accomplish this synchronization when a DSS communicates with a USS.
-This is a continuation of the initial update synchronization example described in section 3.1 for a replica DSS that is specific to replica downstream servers.
-This scenario supports the use case in section 2.5.3.5 (Synchronize Server - Server Management Tool).
+When the DSS is configured as a replica of the USS, it synchronizes target groups and update deployments from the USS in addition to updates.
+This example describes the message exchanges that are required to accomplish this synchronization when a DSS communicates with a USS.
+This is a continuation of the initial update synchronization example, described in section 3.1, for a replica DSS that is specific to replica downstream servers.
+This scenario supports the use case in section 2.5.3.5, Synchronize Server - Server Management Tool.

-The following sequence diagram shows the messages exchanged between the DSS and USS for this example.
-All the messages involved are part of the WSUSSS member protocol.
+The following sequence diagram shows the messages that are exchanged between the DSS and USS for this example.
+All the messages in this sequence are part of the WSUSSS member protocol.